bazel-contrib/vscode-bazel/DEVELOPER.md

 This repo has multiple projects inside of it, including extension clients and a language server.
 The repo has been dockerized, you may open the project from within VSCode inside of the provided `.devcontainer` for the most consistent developer experience.

+## Environment setup

+As mentioned before, for the best experience, open up this project within VSCode inside of the provided `.devcontainer`.
+To develop the project's server code, consider using a project like IntelliJ (make sure you have the bazel extension installed).
+From there, open up this project using the existing BUILD file bazel configuration.
+That should give you intellisense for running the project within IntelliJ.

 ## Running the projects

 Much of the project uses bazel as the build tool (we're working on migrating everything over to bazel as we get the time).